Don't Look Now: Plot

-Sometime after the drowning of their young daughter Christine (Sharon Williams) in an accident at their English country home, John Baxter (Donald Sutherland) and his grief-stricken wife Laura (Julie Christie) travel to Venice where John has accepted a commission from a bishop (Massimo Serato) to restore an ancient church.
-Laura encounters two elderly sisters, Heather (Hilary Mason) and Wendy (Clelia Matania), at a restaurant where she and John are dining; Heather claims to be psychic and—despite being blind—informs Laura she is able to "see" the Baxters' deceased daughter.
+Some time after the drowning of their young daughter Christine in an accident at their English country home, John Baxter and his grief-stricken wife Laura travel to Venice, where John has accepted a commission from a bishop to restore an ancient church.
+Laura encounters two elderly sisters, Heather and Wendy, at a restaurant where she and John are dining; Heather claims to be psychic and—despite being blind—informs Laura she is able to "see" Christine.
 Shaken, Laura returns to her table, then faints.

 Laura is taken to the hospital, where she later tells John what Heather told her.
 John is sceptical but pleasantly surprised by the positive change in Laura's demeanour.
 That evening after returning from the hospital, John and Laura have passionate sex.
-Afterwards, they go out to dinner, and en route get lost and briefly become separated.
+Afterwards, they go out to dinner; they get lost en route and briefly become separated.
 John catches a glimpse of a small figure wearing a red coat similar to the one Christine was wearing when she died.

 The next day, Laura meets with Heather and Wendy, who hold a séance to try to contact Christine.
 When she returns to the hotel, Laura informs John that Christine said he is in danger and must leave Venice.
-John argues with Laura, but that night they receive a telephone call informing them that their son (Nicholas Salter) has been injured in an accident at boarding school.
+John argues with Laura, but that night they receive a telephone call informing them that their son has been injured in an accident at boarding school.
 Laura departs for England, while John stays on to complete the restoration.
-Shortly afterward, John is nearly killed in an accident at the church when the scaffold he is standing on collapses, and he interprets this as the "danger" foretold by the sisters.
+Shortly afterwards, John is nearly killed in an accident at the church when the scaffold he is standing on collapses; he interprets this as the "danger" foretold by the sisters.